debarshee2004/parkkaro-firstDraft/README.md

 11. **Environmental Impact**: The increased number of vehicles, coupled with inefficient parking management, contributes to air and noise pollution and worsens the urban environment.

 To address the parking problem in India, a multi-faceted approach is necessary.
 This could include city planning that prioritizes parking infrastructure, implementing stricter parking regulations and enforcement, promoting the use of public transportation, adopting technology-based parking solutions, encouraging carpooling and shared mobility options, and raising awareness about responsible parking behavior among citizens.

+## License

+The ParkEase application is distributed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code as per the terms of the license.

+---

+Feel free to explore the ParkEase repository and contribute to making urban parking a hassle-free experience for everyone.
+If you have any questions, concerns, or feedback, please don't hesitate to get in touch with us via the Issues section or by contacting the project maintainers.
+Happy parking! 🚗💨